-GWR is comprehensively described by Fotheringham et al. [18] and briefly by Fotheringham et al. [17, $\S5.4.3$ ]; these same authors maintain a web page with tutorial material.
+GWR is comprehensively described by Fotheringham et al. [17] and briefly by Fotheringham et al. [16, §5.4.3]; these same authors maintain a web $page^{24}$ with tutorial material.

-One implementation of GWR in the R environment is the spgwr package, which builds on the sp package loaded in §16.3.
+One implementation of GWR in the R environment is the spgwr package25, which builds on the sp package for spatial objects.